bcgov/bcstats-govt-service-locations/README.md

 **Safepaths Configuration:** Follow the [safepaths package documentation](https://github.com/bcgov/safepaths) for initial setup.
 You will need the project's specific LAN path key from the project maintainers to configure access to the required datasets.

+## Global Constants and Configuration

+Global constants and configuration settings used throughout the Service BC data pipeline are centralized in a `settings.R` file.
+This file defines key parameters, file paths, and data validation requirements and is required to run the pipeline scripts.

 ## How to Run the Analysis

 This section describes how to run the R scripts to perform the drive time analysis after completing the installation and setup.
-The process involves five scripts executed sequentially (there may be additional scripts in the future).

 **Prerequisites:**

 1.  **Raw Data:** Ensure the necessary raw input data files are placed in the directory structure expected by the `settings.R` script.
 By default, data is assumed to be kept in the location specified by `RAW_DATA_FOLDER`.
-The raw files should match the naming conventions expected by the scripts (containing locality IDs, etc.).
 2.  **Review Configuration Settings:** Open and review the `R/settings.R` script.
 Verify that:
     *   The path returned from `safepaths::use_network_path()` correctly points to your network or local data storage location.
     *   The values in `EXPECTED_LOCALITIES` list matches the localities you intend to process, and for which data exists.